arzt/ml-stuff/README.md

 The code is tested/developed under Ubuntu 15.10 with installed Open JDK 8.

 #TODOs
-* additionally implement classic alternating least squares algorithm using explicit solution when fixing one of the two parameter matrices
+* add more Scala tests and comments
-* add some Scala tests and comments
+* more user interactivity (e.g. set lambda, and rank for factorization)
-* more user interactivity (choose algorithm-variant, set lambda, allow to specify user id for recommendations)
+* try to speed um own ALS implementation